-- Applicants not completing high school in the US - must submit official or certified copies of all secondary school records and/or examination results.
+- Applicants not completing high school in the US will not submit a SRAR but must submit official or certified copies of all secondary school records and/or examination results.
 All academic records not in English must be accompanied by a certified English translation.
 See our website for more details.

-- Applicants who have already graduated from high school - must submit their official final high school transcript.
+- Applicants who have already graduated high school must submit a SRAR and a final high school transcript.